-On May 7, 2012, which we refer to as the "distribution date", we completed the spin-off of Fiesta Restaurant Group from Carrols Restaurant Group in the form of a pro rata dividend of all of the issued and outstanding common stock of Fiesta Restaurant Group to our stockholders whereby each stockholder of our common stock of record on April 26, 2012, which we refer to as the "spin-off record date", received one share of Fiesta Restaurant Group common stock for every one share of our common stock held, which we refer to as the "spin-off".
-As a result of the spin-off, Fiesta Restaurant Group is now an independent company whose common stock is traded on The NASDAQ Global Select Market under the symbol "FRGI."
+On May 7, 2012, which we refer to as the "distribution date", we completed the spin-off of Fiesta Restaurant Group, Inc., our former indirect wholly-owned subsidiary, which we refer to as "Fiesta Restaurant Group", from Carrols Restaurant Group in the form of a pro rata dividend of all of the issued and outstanding common stock of Fiesta Restaurant Group to our stockholders whereby each stockholder of our common stock of record on April 26, 2012, which we refer to as the "spin-off record date", received one share of Fiesta Restaurant Group common stock for every one share of our common stock held, which we refer to as the "spin-off".
+As a result of the spin-off, Fiesta Restaurant Group is now an independent public company whose common stock is traded on The NASDAQ Global Select Market under the symbol "FRGI."
 Carrols Restaurant Group's common stock continues to trade on The NASDAQ Global Market under the symbol "TAST."